Patreon LogoYour support makes Blue Moon possible (Patreon)

 Fever Dreams

 I will say that RP isn't the easiest hobby.
-We have to think of creative ideas, create a character, keep an eye on our grammar, make sure things make sense, keep track of everything going on, try to appeal to our partners, spend a lot of time crafting posts, at times needing to push through filler scenes, and so on.
+We have to think of creative ideas, create a character, keep an eye on our grammar, make sure things make sense, keep track of everything going on, try to appeal to our partners, spend a lot of time crafting posts, need to push through filler scenes, and so on.
 What is your least favorite aspect of it all?

 Mine has to be proofreading, which I actually do pretty methodically.
 When I'm done writing, I want to hit send (and sometimes I just do), buuuuuut I have dyslexia.
 If I don't proofread, I'd be submitting posts with a few too many typos for my liking.
 Still, I hate rereading what I wrote.
 Takes me a fairly long time, I cringe at my mistakes, and at times, I get caught up debating if I should change large portions of my posts that I already spent a fair amount of time on.